laempy/pyoints/README.md

 indices, to handle *k*-dimensional spatial queries of different kinds.
 The spatial indices are always initialized on demand for performance reasions, but cached for future queries.
-For example, an instance *geoRecords* of `GeoRecords` representing  three dimensional point allows to use create a three dimensional spatial index by calling `geoRecords.indexKD()`.
+For example, an instance *geoRecords* of `GeoRecords` representing three dimensional points allows to create a three dimensional spatial index by calling `geoRecords.indexKD()`.
 If you are not interrested in the third dimension, you can call `geoRecords.indexKD(2)` to perform two dimensional spatial queries.

-If you just want handle coordinates without additional attributes, the class `Coords` might be interrest you.
+If you just want to handle coordinates without additional attributes, the class `Coords` might interrest you.
 This class also provides the `IndexKD` feature, but waives the use of a projection and transformation matrix.

-## When should I use Pyoints?
+## When is Pyoints suitable for me?

-Beased on the general concept presented above, a bunch of algorithms, functions and filters have been implemented, to process geo-data with low programming effords.
+Beased on the general concept of ``Pyoints`` presented above, a bunch of algorithms, functions and filters have been implemented, to process geo-data with low programming effords.

 Of course, you might think: "Why should I use python for point cloud processing?
 Other languages are much more efficient."
-This is obviously true, but in the experience of the author, python is very useful to implement and test new algorithms very quickly.
+This is obviously true, but in the experience of the author, Python is very useful to implement and test new algorithms very quickly.
 Algorithms for point cloud analysis and processing often rely on spatial neighborhood queries.
-Since here ``Pyoints`` takes advantage of very efficient python libraries, which are basically wrappers for binaries written in more efficient languages, the performance loss is limited.
-So, if you have an algorithm idea and you want to implement and test it quickly and want to play around with different settings, ``Pyoints`` is made for you.
-After finding an approiate algorithm it can be implemented in a more efficient language (if required).
-Thus ``Pyoints`` is particulary designed for scientists and developers.
+Since ``Pyoints`` takes advantage of very efficient python libraries, which are basically wrappers for binaries written in more efficient languages, the performance loss is limited.
+Since ``Pyoints`` takes care of selecting and caching appropiate spatial indices for you, you can focus on the core of your algorithm idea.

+So, if you have an algorithm idea and you want to implemen it quickly and play around with different settings, ``Pyoints`` is made for you.
+After finding an approiate algorithm it can be implemented in a more efficient language if you like.
+Thus ``Pyoints`` is particulary designed for scientists and developers of new geo-spatial algorithms.